 |IRB World Series||16 events|

-A try in each of his first three matches in the HSBC Sevens World Series at Wellington in February 2012 launched the career of Tom Mitchell, who combined his first season on the circuit with a Historical Studies course at Kellogg College, Oxford.
+A try in each of his first three matches in the HSBC Sevens World Series at Wellington in February 2012 launched the career of Tom Mitchell, who combined his initial season on the circuit with a Historical Studies course at Kellogg College, Oxford.

-Tom began with a touchdown against the Cook Islands and then scored against the United States and South Africa along the way to England finishing third in the Wellington tournament.
+Tom began with a try against the Cook Islands and then scored against the United States and South Africa along the way to England finishing third in the Wellington tournament.
 A week later, he added three tries in the Las Vegas event against Brazil, Kenya and Argentina and kicked six conversions in Hong Kong in late March last year before bagging three tries and seven conversions in Tokyo.